Lubricant

 A lubricant (sometimes shortened to lube) is a substance that helps to reduce friction between surfaces in mutual contact, which ultimately reduces the heat generated when the surfaces move.
 It may also have the function of transmitting forces, transporting foreign particles, or heating or cooling the surfaces.
 The property of reducing friction is known as lubricity.

 In addition to industrial applications, lubricants are used for many other purposes.
-Other uses include cooking (oils and fats in use in frying pans, in baking to prevent food sticking), bioapplications on humans (e.g. lubricants for artificial joints), ultrasound examination, medical examination, and sexual intercourse.
-It is mainly used to reduce friction and to contribute to a better and efficient functioning of a mechanism.
+Other uses include cooking (oils and fats in use in frying pans and baking to prevent food sticking), to reduce rusting and friction in machinery, through the use of motor oil and grease, bioapplications on humans (e.g., lubricants for artificial joints), ultrasound examination, medical examination, and sexual intercourse.
+It is mainly used to reduce friction and to contribute to a better, more efficient functioning of a mechanism.

 History

 Lubricants have been in some use for thousands of years.
 Calcium soaps have been identified on the axles of chariots dated to 1400 BC.
 Building stones were slid on oil-impregnated lumber in the time of the pyramids.
 In the Roman era, lubricants were based on olive oil and rapeseed oil, as well as animal fats.
 The growth of lubrication accelerated in the Industrial Revolution with the accompanying use of metal-based machinery.
 Relying initially on natural oils, needs for such machinery shifted toward petroleum-based materials early in the 1900s.
 A breakthrough came with the development of vacuum distillation of petroleum, as described by the Vacuum Oil Company.
-This technology allowed the purification of very nonvolatile substances, which are common in many lubricants.
+This technology allowed the purification of very non-volatile substances, which are common in many lubricants.